cemetery-studios/Privacy-Policy/README.md

 - Content you send, such as song requests.

 ## Usage Data:
-- Interactions with Nirvana, including command usage.
+- Interactions with Grave, including command usage.

 ## Device Information:
 - Data about your device, like IP address and browser type.